 - Afternoon visit to the Daffodil Show

-Saturday 12th September 2020- Free Day if guests have plans to visit elsewhere, or suggested:
+Saturday 12th September 2020- Free Day if guests have plans to visit elsewhere.

 - Visit native gardens at Avi –Fauna and Flora Gardens, Margate.